syncfusion-content/wpf-docs/wpf/XlsIo/Conversion-Support.md

 The Background image present in the Excel document is preserved in the generated PDF document.

-> Note: The image gets tiled based on the size of the output pdf document.
+N> The image gets tiled based on the size of the output pdf document.

 ###Comments